So you’re here because you’re searching for the an easy fudgy brownie, right?

 But for me, my goal was to figure out how I can quickly and easily doctor up some brownie mix and get me the best fudge brownie I’ve ever had.
 I know I needed to find something that could be added to the existing ingredients without throwing the whole thing out of whack!

 I got the idea to try to add molasses from making Chewy Molasses Cookies.

 The recipe said that the molasses help keep the cookies super moist and chewy.
 That’s when I had that ‘light bulb’ moment.

 Maybe, if I add molasses to my brownie mix it will do the same thing to my brownies?

 Molasses is an incredible ingredient to add to a baking recipe, especially one that’s chocolate.
 By adding molasses you’re adding extra moisture with will make the baked goodie chewy and moist.

-And here’s the best part.
-It does all this without making the brownie taste any sweeter or sugary.
-Even though molasses is sugar, it’s deep caramel flavor doesn’t add any sweetness to the taste.
-Instead of making the brownies taste sweeter it’s enhancing the flavor of the chocolate making that taste richer.
+Even though molasses is sugar, it’s deep caramel flavor doesn’t add much sweetness to the taste.
+Instead of making the brownies taste sweeter it’s enhancing the flavor of the chocolate making that taste deeper and richer.

 That’s the beauty of what molasses can do in brownies!
 First, it gives you that consistency you’re searching for, that super fudge moist brownie.
 Second, it gives the chocolate in the brownie mix an extra richness.
 So what you create is an over the top chocolate richness, extra fudgy consistency, and a boxed brownie that is unlike any you’ve had before.